Cults Myths and Legends of Ancient Sicily

 Ancient city of Asia Minor (Turkey) near the Bosphorus.

-Giuseppe Pitre: Patronal festivals in Sicily. p.368.
+Giuseppe Pitre: Patronal feasts in Sicily. p.368.

-Giuseppe Pitre: Patronal festivals in Sicily. p.380.
+Giuseppe Pitre: Patronal feasts in Sicily. p.380.

 Giuseppe La Monica: Mystery Sicily p.58